 Trussoni's angels are not "angelic" at all.

-It's only recently that angels have been represented
+It's only recently that angels have been represented as beatific; for most of recorded history they were fierce and frightening |

 The Nephilim are not as toxic as the full-blooded angels, but they have tremendous power within human society.
 I suppose you could consider them socially or psychologically toxic.
 They're narcissistic, wealthy, and pampered.
 They foster discord in civilization.
 They have been the wealthy and powerful families of the world (Hapsburgs, Tudors, etc).
 In contemporary New York, the wealthy Gregori family holds the cards.